Patient education: Syncope (fainting) (Beyond the Basics)

 Medications — People with a heart rhythm problem may be started on medication to control the rhythm.

 Pacemakers — A pacemaker is a small device that is implanted under your skin.
 Wires from the device are threaded to the heart where they emit impulses that help regulate the heartbeat.
 Pacemakers are often recommended if you have syncope caused by sinus bradycardia, carotid sinus hypersensitivity, or heart block.
-(See "Patient information: Pacemakers (Beyond the Basics)".)
+Some new pacemakers are directly implanted within the heart, but these are still only infrequently used.
+(See "Patient education: Pacemakers (Beyond the Basics)".)

 Orthostatic training — In people with orthostatic hypotension and certain types of vasovagal syncope, orthostatic training may be useful to prevent syncope.
 Techniques are designed to decrease pooling of blood in the extremities, which can allow the blood pressure to drop when you stand.
 Methods to decrease this problem include the following: